ibm-cloud-docs/vpc/file_storage_vpc_migrate_access_mode.md

 ```
 {: pre}

-Where:
-- `SHARE_ID` is the ID or name of the file share.
-- `MOUNT_TARGET_NAME` is the name for the new mount target.
-- `VPC_ID` is the ID or name of the VPC.
-- `VNI_NAME` is the name for the virtual network interface.
-- `SUBNET_ID` is the ID or name of the subnet.
-- `SECURITY_GROUP_ID` is the ID or name of the security group.

-Example:
+Where `SHARE_ID` is the ID or name of the file share, `MOUNT_TARGET_NAME` is the name for the new mount target, `VPC_ID` is the ID or name of the VPC, `VNI_NAME` is the name for the virtual network interface, `SUBNET_ID` is the ID or name of the subnet, and `SECURITY_GROUP_ID` is the ID or name of the security group.

+See the following example:

 ```sh
 ibmcloud is share-mount-target-create my-file-share \